-Founded in the 1970's by Norman Nunamaker and Dorothy Jarvinen (then of the Gettysburg College faculty), the Gettysburg Chamber Music Workshop is now run by Middle Creek Chamber Music, LLC, with Robert Battey as Music Director and Eric Jarvinen as Administrative Director.
+Founded in the 1970's by Norman Nunamaker and Dorothy Jarvinen (then of the Gettysburg College faculty), the Gettysburg Chamber Music Workshop is now run by Middle Creek Chamber Music, LLC, with June Huang as the new Music Director and Eric Jarvinen as Administrative Director.

 The Workshop commences on Friday at 6:00 p.m., and ends at noon on Tuesday.*